What are obsessions?

-Obsessions are thoughts, images or urges that a child doesn’t want but can’t get out of her head.
-When a child has these thoughts, she might also feel very anxious or fearful.
+Obsessions are thoughts, images or urges that a child doesn’t want but can’t get out of his head.
+When a child has these thoughts, he might also feel very anxious or fearful.

 Some examples of obsessions might be: